 Our two hour drive today was to Sica Sica, a small town beyond El Alto.
-Although Carlos, Melissa, Kaitlyn, and I nervously felt Aaron´s absence, we were luckily accompanied by Lauren, an intern at Engineers In Action who had graduated from University of Minnesota with a degree in mechanical engineering.
+Although Carlos, Melissa, Kaitlyn, and I nervously felt Aaron´s absence, we were luckily accompanied by Lauren, a project manager at Engineers In Action who had graduated from University of Minnesota with a degree in mechanical engineering.
 She had arranged for a partnership with the municipality of Sica Sica in order to sample various rural sources.
 As we cruised in a Jeep with several community leaders throughout the area, we sampled taps at schools, households, and water tanks.
 Unfortunately, we hardly reached our third source location before trouble arose.

 As I was examining acidity by a tank on a beautiful grassy hill, I suddenly felt sharp stings on my feet – a fire ant attack.
 Unfortunately, my fashionable decision of wearing Sockos (Chacos with socks) had backfired into discovering a new allergic reaction and adventuring to my first Bolivian clinic.
 More surprises awaited after receiving medications at the clinic, as a ring of women and children steadily filled the clinic room to hear an unplanned lesson on proper water usage.
 Although Lauren and I were awaiting the Jeep´s arrival at any moment, Lauren obliged to the women and children, who had already formed a circle to listen.